Rothbury: Rothbury Traditional Music Festival

-Rothbury holds the annual Rothbury Traditional music festival.
-It consists music concerts as well as competitions within the genre of folk music, mainly being that of traditional Northumberland folk music,.
-In 2013, the festival was featured on Northumberland born TV Presenter and actor Robson Green's documentary series Tales from Northumberland with Robson Green (Season one, Episode five).
-In 2019, TV presenter and singerAlexander Armstrong, who was born in Rothbury, was made patron of the festival, in 2021 Armstrong announced the return of the Music Festival from an erupting Icelandic volcano in a video posted on the Facebook page of the Festival after it was cancelled in 2020 due to the COVID-19 pandemic.
+Rothbury has an annual Rothbury Traditional music festival.
+It consists of music concerts and competitions within the genre of folk music, mainly traditional Northumberland folk music.
+In 2013, the festival was featured on Northumberland-born TV Presenter and actor Robson Green's documentary series Tales from Northumberland with Robson Green (Season one, Episode five).
+In 2019, TV presenter and singer Alexander Armstrong, who was born in Rothbury, was made patron of the festival, in 2021 Armstrong announced the return of the Music Festival from an erupting Icelandic volcano in a video posted on the Facebook page of the Festival after it was cancelled in 2020 due to the COVID-19 pandemic.
 Notable music acts that have performed at the festival include: